NOAA-EPIC/generic-data-uploader/README.md

     * source ~/.bashrc

-* Next, you will see the prefix (base) in front of your terminal/shell prompt.
-Indicating the conda's base environment is activated.
+* Next, you will see the prefix (base) in front of your terminal/shell prompt indicating the conda base environment is activated.

 Note: The first option below is the recommended approach for using the generic data uploader as the YAML file is provided in the repository (__generic-data-uploader/env/cloud_xfer_env.yml__).
 A .yml file is a text file that contains a list of dependencies, which channels a list for installing dependencies for the given conda environment.
 For the code to utilize the dependencies, you will need to be in the directory where the environment.yml file lives.